lhwdev/note/docs/other/windows-self-driver-signing-en.md

     I do not guarantee if this would work.
     This writing is the record of what I've done, rather than a comprehensive guide. kleene-way-to-do-this (better than mine) should be exist.

+!!! warning "**Another Alert**"
+    Note that I do not know any security implications by this task.
+    Steps below may be more harmful than just enabling testsigning.
+    Know what you do.

 ## Why?